CaTS | Information Technology

 Click the blue “New Rubric” button.

-On the “Edit Rubric” page, leave the “Rubric Status” set to “Draft” until you have the rubric ready to use.
+On the “Edit Rubric” page, change the “Rubric Status” set to “Draft” until you have the rubric ready to use.
 But you will need to change the status to “Publish” before you can associate the rubric with a tool, such as a Grade item.

-For “Rubric Type,” choose “Analytic,” of course.
+Set Type: Set to Analytic.
 You won’t be able to change this once you save the rubric.

 • Points” lets you assign a score to each level of achievement.
 The levels have the same number of points for each criterion, so all criteria have the same weight.
 Pilot will calculate the total points from all criteria.